Auckland high school placed into lockdown following fight

-An Auckland high school was placed into lockdown this afternoon following a fight between school students.
+An Auckland high school was placed into lockdown on Wednesday afternoon following a fight between school students.

 A police spokesperson said the incident at Papakura High School was reported around 2.19pm and the school was locked down as the brawl was contained.